Little Saints Childcare Program

 About GRACE

-Happy children cared for by loving caregivers have settled into the GRACE Little Saints Childcare Program hosted at Holy Family School.
+Happy children cared for by loving caregivers have settled into the GRACE Little Saints Child Care Program hosted at Holy Family Catholic School in Green Bay.
 This program opened in August of 2021 and now welcomes children of GRACE teachers, staff and our catholic community from ages 6 weeks to 3 years old.
 The program consists of two classrooms featuring a faith-based early childhood curriculum full of music, books, playtime, snacks, and devoted, attentive teachers.

-Holy Family Principal Jere Kubuske stated that Little Saints was developed under GRACE President Kim Desotell’s vision to recruit and maintain top talent within GRACE by providing an affordable, loving and trustworthy childcare option for the families of GRACE staff.
+Little Saints was developed under GRACE President Kim Desotell’s vision to recruit and maintain top talent within GRACE by providing an affordable, loving and trustworthy child care option for the families of GRACE staff.
 Click on the below tabs to expand them for more information, or contact the Little Saints Child Care Manager, Tami VanGruensven.

 History

-Little Saints Child Care opened in the fall of 2021 for GRACE employees.
-It was developed under GRACE President Kim Desotell’s vision to recruit and retain top talent within GRACE by providing an affordable, loving and trustworthy, childcare option for the families of GRACE staff.
+Little Saints Child Care Center opened in the fall of 2021 for GRACE employees.
+It was developed under GRACE President Kim Desotell’s vision to recruit and retain top talent within GRACE by providing an affordable, loving and trustworthy, child care option for the families of GRACE staff.
+The first year of operation was only for Grace employees’ children but with the success of that first year we have been able to extend the care.
+We have now been able to open our doors to Grace school parents and Grace parish members with of course Grace employees having the first priority.
 The program is hosted at Holy Family School and currently has grown into the use of 3 classrooms.
 Children are cared for by loving, nurturing, devoted, respectful, attentive teachers.
 Our program features a developmentally appropriate environment which includes: stories, songs, music, themes, planned activities, outside playtime, all in a faith enriched environment.

 Mission Statement